Duplicate Image Finder - FAQ

 - Go to Option and check "Enable Logging"

 - Run the scan

 - Once the application freezes you can check the log file in "My Documents" folder to see which file started loading and could not complete.
 Just open the file in a text editor like NOTEPAD and search for all the occurrences of the word "ERROR".
-On newer operating systems the file is located in in "Libraries\Documents" and named VSDIF_Log.txt
+If the file does not contain the word "ERROR" examine the last ten files that were loaded.
+Most likely one or few of them are damaged and have caused the freeze.
+On newer operating systems the file is located in "Libraries\Documents" and named VSDIF_Log.txt

 - Please send the file to us for an analysis.

 - Remove the file and run a scan - it will continue properly.